johnsonandjohnson/Bodiless-JS/packages/bodiless-oidc/README.md

 import { withSignInOnClick, withSignOutOnClick } from '@bodiless/oidc';

 const SignInButton = withSignInOnClick(Button);
+/**
+ * `withSignOutOnClick` does not end provider session,
+ * only the local session is closed.
+When user tries to login after
+ * this type of Sign Out, provider will usually authorize user without
+ * a need to re-enter credentials.
+ */
 const SignOutButton = withSignOutOnClick(Button);

+/**
+ * `withSignOutRedirectOnClick` closes both: local and provider sessions.
+ * This is the complete Sign Out and user credentials will be required
+ * to login next time.
+ *
+ * Accepts optional `post_logout_redirect_uri` and `state` arguments.
+ * `post_logout_redirect_uri` is the redirect after successfull closing
+ * of the provider session.
+ */
+const SignOutRedirectButton = withSignOutRedirectOnClick({
+  // Redirect to the current page when Sign Out is complete.
+  post_logout_redirect_uri: window.location.href,
+})(Button);

 const UserPreview:FC<any> = props => {
   const { userData } = useBodilessOidc();